 romance room to breathe without suffocating on an excess of

 self-seriousness.
-At the same time, My Love Story!! never
+At the same time, My Love Story!! never stoops

-old infusion of very hot blood.
+infusion of very hot blood.

 Shirobako.
 It’s an anime about anime, which could have been a

 horrible exercise in navel-gazing, but ends up being the closest

 thing to genuinely fun edutainment that the medium has given us

 since Moyashimon.
 (If only the word “edutainment” didn’t sound so

 stupid.)
-We get an only-moderately-exaggerated sense of how the sausage
+We get an only-moderately-exaggerated sense of how the

-immediately think of Akiyuki Shinbou and Madoka?
+anyone not immediately think of Akiyuki Shinbou and Madoka?

 Working!!!
-Just as fun as the first two seasons, except
+Just as fun as the first two seasons, except things

-on, we all know who’s finally shacking up.
+we all know who’s finally shacking up.
 The important part is that

 the warm, fuzzy moments come without betraying the adorably neurotic

 personalities of the characters we’ve come to love.
 Or at least

 laugh at in twenty-four-minute increments.